Lightning-AI/litgpt/tutorials/resource-tables.md

   - PyTorch 2.1.0+cu121
   - Bitsandbytes 0.41.1

-This document provides an overview and examples of hardware requirements when running models in Lit-GPT.
+This document provides an overview and examples of hardware requirements when running models in LitGPT.

 For additional tips on lowering the GPU memory footprint, please also see the [Dealing with out-of-memory (OOM) errors](oom.md) document.